ndlarsen/ndlarsen.github.io/_posts/2021-08-14-building-a-simple-web-application-gateway-part-1.md

 4. while causing a lower degree of coupling between the certificate manager and the remaining setup, it requires functionality to be added to both the certificate manager as well as each affected service.
 It also requires addition of some sort of message broker functionality, either internally or externally
-5. a service to manage other services would inevitably be somewhat complex, also, t would duplicate functionality already available in e.g. systemd, docker, s6 and various other init systems.
+5. a service to manage other services would inevitably be somewhat complex, also, it would duplicate functionality already available in e.g. systemd, docker, s6 supervisord, sysvinit and various other init systems.
 However, using a preexisting init system does not fully remove the coupling from the certificate manager to the remaining system as it would still need to be aware of a series of services which would require manipulation after certificate renewal.

 Since is does not immediately appear possible to avoid the need to manipulate services after certificate renewal, one goal should be to reduce the number of services affected as much as possible.
-While the individual services are serving the SSL certificate themselves, this is not possible, so the question must be whether or not the SSL certificate can be served from elsewhere.
+If the individual services should be serving the SSL certificate themselves, this is not possible, so the question must be whether or not the SSL certificate can be served in a different manner or from elsewhere.

 #### A solution to B
 After digging around a while and talking to people far smarter than me, it appears that a solution could be a